 The WSA Jury process is a strictly democratic and transparent system to guarantee a fair and diverse selection of worldwide digital innovation.
-Once a project is nominated for the WSA it has to pass several stages of evaluation and assessment before it can become a WSA Winner and maybe even a Global Champion.
+Once a digital solution is nominated for the WSA it has to pass several stages of evaluation and assessment before it can become a WSA Winner and maybe even a Global Champion.

 All permitted applications in the WSA online contest database will be carefully reviewed and evaluated by an especially assembled Online Jury consisting of international experts.
 This Online Jury pre-selects the best 15 to 18 products in each of the eight WSA categories, the so called Short List.

 The winners of the WSA Jury Process are announced publicly and informed via mail.
 All winners are invited to join the WSA Global Congress.
-During the WSA Global Congress, the winners of the WSA get an invitation to pitch their projects in front of an international on-site Jury panel.
-Based on the project presentations, one Global Champion in each WSA category is selected, who is subsequently announced at the Award Ceremony and Gala.
+During the WSA Global Congress, the winners of the WSA get an invitation to pitch their solutions in front of an international on-site Jury panel.
+Based on the solution presentations, one Global Champion in each WSA category is selected, who is subsequently announced at the Award Ceremony and Gala.

 5 Technical Criteria